-CREST Summer Camp STEM Experiences
+CREST Summer STEM Professional Learning Community Experiences

-In addition to supporting professional development and instructional improvement in STEM education during the school year, CREST will adopt a studio model during summer programs to provide connections to the underlying themes of environment and sustainability in STEM education.
-Groups of teachers will work with CREST staff, HS and post-HS counselors and students for a 5 day camp session.
-One day per session will occur at the CREST farm site.
-Teachers will observe instructional practices implemented by CREST staff and work in teams to review STEM practices and create integrated place-based and EfS themed STEM lessons and activities based on grade level for the week.
-Teachers will observe each other teaching and provide feedback in a condensed lesson study experience.
-The organization and support of this model is described below:
+In addition to supporting professional development and instructional improvement in STEM education during the school year, The Center for Research in Environmental Sciences and Technologies (CREST) is well positioned to adopt a studio model during its current Learning on the Go summer programs.
+This expansion to CREST's current summer programs will allow a diverse population of students to have the change to engage in a STEM summer camp experience, while also providing a weeklong studio type setting for teachers to explore themes of environment and sustainability in STEM education.
+Groups of teachers will have the opportunity to work with CREST staff, high school and post-high school counselors, and students for a weeklong session of this hybrid STEM professional development and summer camp model.
+One day per session will occur at the CREST farm site to model instructional practices for garden-based education.
+In this model, teachers will have the opportunity to observe instructional practices and education for sustainability themed STEM lessons.
+Teachers will observe peers and provide feedback in this condensed lesson study experience.
+One example of organizing and supporting this type model is described below:

-Participants: 10-15 teachers per week, HS and post-HS counselors, CREST staff Funding Requirements: Stipend per teachers during week long session-- \$500/teacher/session
+Participants: 10-15 teachers per session, HS and post-HS counselors, and CREST staff Funding Requirements: Stipend for teachers, CREST staff, and HS and post-HS counselors during each session